Gilbert N. Lewis: Harvard, Manila, and MIT

 After his stay in Nernst's lab, Lewis returned to Harvard in 1901 as an instructor for three more years.
 He was appointed instructor in thermodynamics and electrochemistry.
-In 1904 Lewis was granted a leave of absence and became Superintendent of Weights and Measures for the Bureau of Science in Manila, Philippines.
+In 1904, Lewis was granted a leave of absence and became Superintendent of Weights and Measures for the Bureau of Science in Manila, Philippines.
 The next year he returned to Cambridge, Massachusetts when the Massachusetts Institute of Technology (MIT) appointed him to a faculty position, in which he had a chance to join a group of outstanding physical chemists under the direction of Arthur Amos Noyes.
 He became an assistant professor in 1907, associate professor in 1908, and full professor in 1911.

 University of California, Berkeley

-G. N. Lewis left MIT in 1912 to become a professor of physical chemistry and Dean of the College of Chemistry at the University of California, Berkeley.
+G. N. Lewis left MIT in 1912 to become a professor of physical chemistry and dean of the College of Chemistry at the University of California, Berkeley.
 On June 21, 1912, he married Mary Hinckley Sheldon, daughter of a Harvard professor of Romance languages.
 They had two sons, both of whom became chemistry professors, and a daughter.
 In 1913, he joined the Alpha Chi Sigma at Berkeley, the professional chemistry fraternity.

-While at Berkeley, Lewis mentored and influenced numerous future Nobel laureates including Harold Urey (1934 Nobel Prize), William F. Giauque (1949 Nobel Prize), Glenn T. Seaborg (1951 Nobel Prize), Willard Libby (1960 Nobel Prize), Melvin Calvin (1961 Nobel Prize) and so on.
-Due to his efforts, the College of Chemistry at Berkeley became one of the top chemistry centers in the world.
+Lewis' graduate advisees at Berkeley went on to be exceptionally successful with the Nobel Committee.
+14 Nobel prizes were eventually awarded to the men he took as students.
+The best-known of these include Harold Urey (1934 Nobel Prize), William F. Giauque (1949 Nobel Prize), Glenn T. Seaborg (1951 Nobel Prize), Willard Libby (1960 Nobel Prize), Melvin Calvin (1961 Nobel Prize).
+Due to his efforts, the college of chemistry at Berkeley became one of the top chemistry centers in the world.

+While at Berkeley he also refused entry to women, including preventing Margaret Melhase from conducting graduate studies.
+Melhase had previously co-discovered Cesium-137 with Seaborg as an undergraduate.
 In 1913, he was elected to the National Academy of Sciences.
+He was elected to the American Philosophical Society in 1918.
 He resigned in 1934, refusing to state the cause for his resignation; it has been speculated that it was due to a dispute over the internal politics of that institution or to the failure of those he had nominated to be elected.
-His decision to resign may have been sparked by resentment over the award of the 1934 Nobel Prize for chemistry to his student, Harold Urey, for the discovery of deuterium, a prize Lewis almost certainly felt he should have shared for his work on purification and characterization of heavy water.
+His decision to resign may also have been sparked by his resentment over the award of the 1934 Nobel Prize for chemistry to his student, Harold Urey, for his 1931 isolation of deuterium and the confirmation of its spectrum.
+This was a prize Lewis almost certainly felt he should have shared for his efforts to purify and characterize heavy water.